The Diary of a Young Girl

 Anne Frank

-Anne Frank was born in Frankfurt-am-Main, Germany on 12th June 1929, the second child of Otto and Edith Frank.
-In 1933 Hitler had come to power and was taking more and more measures against the Jews.
+Anne Frank was born in Frankfurt-am-Main, Germany on June 12, 1929, the second child of Otto and Edith Frank.
+In 1933 Hitler came to power and began taking measures against the Jews.
 The Frank family feared what the future might hold if they stayed in Germany.
 When Otto received an offer to start a new company in Amsterdam, the family decided to move to the Netherlands.

 Returns